Lecrapouille/TimedPetriNetEditor/README.md

 *Fig 1 - A timed Petri net (made with this editor).*

+**Note:** An online version is in gestation.
+Here is the [link](https://lecrapouille.github.io/TimedPetriNetEditor/TimedPetriNetEditor.html).

 - [Why developing another Petri editor?](doc/why.md)
 - [Work in progress](doc/wip.md)
 - [What are Petri nets, timed Petri nets, timed event graph?](doc/petri.md)